 UBIT will apply to your self-directed IRAs real estate investment in two scenarios.
 First, it will apply if the income to the IRA is ordinary.
 And second, it will apply if the offering company uses debt to acquire its properties.

-Does UBIT Apply, Step 1: Is the income passive?
+Step One: Is the income passive?

 First, UBIT will apply if the investment is an ordinary income producing business.
 An ordinary income business in real estate investing would include investing into an LLC or LP that conducts new construction, real estate developments held for sale, or other activities that are deemed business activities.
 Passive income investments, on the other hand, are specifically exempt from UBIT and include real estate rental income, capital gain income, interest income, and dividend income from a c-corp.
 IRC § 512(b).
 The vast majority of real estate Crowdfunding offerings are structured to obtain passive income such as rental income while the property is held and capital gain income when the property is sold.
 Typical real estate offerings where UBIT can be due include offerings to fix and flip properties or offerings for new construction or real estate development where the investment strategy is to buy properties to then immediately sale.